GeospatialCentroid/geoportal-manager/README.md

 -r is for reference ids to target for ingestion
 Note: Be sure to include a status value so child records can be retrieved too ;)

+-j when you simply want to ingest the files in the 'json' folder

 ###### Deletion from Solr
 With the 'remove staging' (or 'ns') flag set in the django admin, calling the following will remove all these flagged records from solr